A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: MODEL OVERVIEW

 Waiting list information was used to estimate the average number of removals, new candidates, and average length of the waiting list.
 The last value was used to create starting conditions for the simulation, while the other two were used to update the waiting list during the simulation.

 In addition, for each category of organ (i.e., “DCD” liver, “HCV+” liver,\ldots) we needed to compute the probability of acceptance at a given center.
 For each category, using the nationwide data on offers, the probability of an offer being accepted in the United States was computed by dividing the total number of accepted offers for that category by the total number of offers made.
-Then, for each center and category, we multiplied that probability by the offer acceptance ratio (with respect to the US' average) that the (center, category) pair has according to \citeN{[4]}.
+Then, for each center and category, we multiplied that probability by the offer acceptance ratio (with respect to the U.S. average) that the (center, category) pair had according to \citeN{[4]}.
 The use of that statistic is relevant because it considers the attributes of the organs that were offered as well as the characteristics of the potential recipients to whom the organs were offered.
-The computation of that value is carried out and reported by the SRTR.
+The computation of that offer acceptance ratio is carried out and reported by the SRTR.